 She has published numerous essays in academic journals and edited volumes.
 Her books include Retórica, historia y polémica: Bartolomé de las Casas y la tradición intelectual renacentista (2001) and four co-edited volumes: Mapping Colonial Spanish America: Places and Commonplaces of Identity, Culture, and Experience (2002), Approaches to Teaching the Writings of Bartolomé de las Casas (2008), The Spatial Turn: Interdisciplinary Perspectives (2008), and Coloniality, Religion, and the Law in the Early Iberian World (2013).
 Her second monograph, (forthcoming), The Nature of Empire: Geo/graphing the Tropics during the Enlightenment, explores the centrality of geographical thinking in late colonial discourses on the tropical Americas.
 For this book project, she was awarded a National Endowment for the Humanities Fellowship and a CIES/Fulbright Fellowship to Colombia.
-Also, she has under contract the co-edition of The Routledge Companion to Colonial Latin America and the Caribbean (1492-1898).

-During the academic year 2015-2016 she was in residence at the Rachel Carson Center in Munich (fall) and the Hall Center for the Humanities at KU (spring) conducting research for the new book project: Entanglements from San Juan: The Imperial-Colonial Paradox of Enlightened Discourses on Nature and Development at the Caribbean Frontier.
-This book focuses on discourses of colonialism, slavery, and territorial transformation under Bourbon rule in Puerto Rico and the Caribbean.
-In January 2017, she was appointed Chairperson of the Department of Spanish and Portuguese.
+She has under contract the co-edition of The Routledge Companion to Colonial Latin America and the Caribbean (1492-1898).
+In addition, she is working on the new project Entanglements from San Juan: The Imperial-Colonial Paradox of Enlightened Discourses on Nature and Improvement at the Caribbean Frontier.
+This book focuses on the territorial transformation of Puerto Rico and the Caribbean under Bourbon rule.
+In January 2017, she was appointed Chairperson of the KU Department of Spanish and Portuguese.

 - Visual culture